 When it comes to alcohol, it can significantly hinder your productivity simply from the amount of energy and time invested into alcohol addiction.

 Depending on the level of addiction, you can often spend most of your time thinking or planning when the next drink is, which is simply a waste of resources.

 When you quit drinking, you free up valuable time and mental space that was once dedicated to alcohol-related activities.
 Over time, you’ll find yourself channelling energy into more fulfilling life goals, hobbies and personal growth areas.

-I know from my experience when it came to excessive alcohol consumption and relationships, it only leads to conflicts, problems and eventually, broken trust.
+I know from my experience when it came to excessive alcohol consumption and relationships, it only lead to conflicts, problems and eventually, broken trust.